 Basically, this is all the stuff that doesn't fit in another section.
 Most of all, while the rest of the site is more of a reference work, this is about actually owning and using a Star firearm.
 Not entirely, but mostly.
 Because of this vague definition, expect things to move in and out of this section.

 Everyone should replace any potentially bad springs with new springs from W.C.
 Wolff Company.
-They also have optional over or under factory power springs for some applications.
+They also have optional over or under factory power springs for some applications, but they are carrying fewer and fewer Star specific springs anymore.
+They do have such variety sometimes you can find something else the right size.

 P.O.
 Box I